 Southland’s total population decreased by 6.3% between 1996 and 2001 – the largest fall of any region.
 Between 2001 and 2006, it was the only region to see a decline, although this was small: 0.1%.
-However, buoyant farming, construction and energy industries have turned the population movement around since then, with growth of 2.7% between 2006 and 2013.
+Buoyant farming, construction and energy industries then reversed the trend, with growth of 2.7% between 2006 and 2013.

-In 2013 half of the region’s population lived in the Invercargill urban area and another 8% in Gore.
-Five other towns each had between 1,000 and 2,200 residents:
+In 2013 half of the region’s people lived in the Invercargill urban area and 8% in Gore.
+Five other towns had between 1,000 and 2,200 residents:

 - Mataura – once home to a paper mill and freezing works